Non-Domestic Rates - Discretionary Relief

 • all Early Learning and Childcare providers.

-In addition to these specific exclusions, the policy places the following conditions on any local charity that applies for any award of discretionary rates relief.
-A local charity will only receive such an award of relief if:
+In addition to these specific exclusions, the local policy places the following conditions on any local charity that applies for any award of discretionary rates relief.
+It will only receive an award of relief if:

 • there is no other relief available to the charity for its property.